Hallelujah!

 If you have been living with that inability to admit the truth to yourself and to reveal it to others, you can kiss that problem goodbye during Mercy Season.

-As you get into the idea of Mercy Season, you gradually realize where and how you fit into God's campaign story, and a fantastic thought dawns on you--God is in the mercy business, and so are you!
+As you get into the idea of Mercy Season, you gradually realize where and how you fit into the story of God's mercy campaign, and a fantastic thought dawns on you--God is in the mercy business, and so are you!
 This drastically reduces your fear of getting real about your flaws.

 CAUTION: Don't fall for this common misinterpretation of mercy: "God is merciful, kind, and loving.
 He will let me off, like a grandfather overlooking many failings of his grandkids."
 If you believe this twisted definition, you will never get real about your failings because you think God will let you off the hook.